dm0-/installer/README.md

 **Bootable**:  The bootable option produces a kernel and other boot-related files in addition to the root file system.
 This option should always be used unless a container is being built.

   * :star: *Arch*, *CentOS*, *Fedora*, *openSUSE*, and *Ubuntu* support the bootable option by using the distro kernel (preferring a security-hardened variant where available) and including early microcode updates for all supported CPU types.
 This should make the images portable across all hardware supported by the distro and architecture.
-  * :warning: *Gentoo* requires a full kernel config to be supplied so it can build Linux tailored to run only on desired targets.
-Microcode updates must be specified in the config for the target CPUs.
-The resulting system will only be portable to machines that were intentionally configured in the kernel.
+  * :warning: *Gentoo* can use a default distro kernel on a handful of common architectures, but it is configured so that it doesn't build or require an initrd.
+Early microcode updates need to be handled separately.
+Alternatively, configuration files can be provided to build a custom kernel instead, which can support any architecture and bundle microcode/firmware files for the target system.

 **RAM Disk**:  The root file system image can be included in an initrd for a bootable system so that it does not need to be written to a partition.
 This option runs the system entirely in RAM.
 When not using SquashFS, verity, or SELinux, no file system image is produced; the entire root directory is packed into the initrd directly.